jeremysprofile/jeremysprofile.github.io/README.md

 Also, their docs page is way prettier than Jekyll's.~~

 My current plan is now [MkDocs](https://www.mkdocs.org/), because it's Python, we're using it at my [work](./resume) (TODO fix link), and I avoided touching this projejct for 4 months because that's how little I wanted to deal with Nanoc.
+I don't love the facct that it's using [Jinja](https://jinja.palletsprojects.com/) for templating, but given that [Pelican uses Jinja](https://docs.getpelican.com/en/stable/themes.html) and [Jekyll uses Liquid which looks extremely similar at a glance](https://jekyllrb.com/docs/liquid/) I guess I have to accept this is The Way Things are Done^TM and move on.

 #### Flexbox vs Grid
 CSS [Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) ~~feels like~~ is the more modern framework.